-Speaker Series is held (approximately) alternate Tuesdays 5:30 to 6:20pm during Winter and Spring quarters unless otherwise noted.
-Talks will be held in the Manzanita Multipurpose Room near Casper Dining (661 Escondido Road, Stanford) (previously held at the Ricker Dining Green Room at 238 Santa Teresa St, Stanford).
-Please feel free to bring dinner from Casper Dining into the room before the talk.
+Speaker Series is held (approximately) alternate Mondays 6:00 to 7:00pm during Winter and Spring quarters unless otherwise noted.
+Talks will be held in the Ricker Dining Green Room at 238 Santa Teresa St, Stanford.
+Please feel free to bring dinner from Ricker Dining into the room before the talk.

 |February 19||Alex Wright||How Many Evenly Curved Once Punctured Tori are There?|